kseniiatuholukova/insurance-cross-sell-prediction/README.md

 ## To Do

 In progress!
+- Provide a better solution, update the model (it has limitiations).
-- Add a nice Jupyter notebook containing exploratory data analysis and describing model selection.
+- Add a Jupyter notebook with EDA and model selection.
 - Add Serializer class.
 Extend functionality and add more endpoints.